Guide

 • To add an indicator, open the indicator panel from the chart controls.
 Toggle the indicator on and adjust its parameters if needed.
 The indicator stays visible for that coin and timeframe until you turn it off.

-• Turn on the magnet before placing drawing points if you want them to snap to candle prices.
+• Turn on the magnet before placing or editing drawing points if you want them to snap to candle prices.
 Weak magnet snaps to the nearest OHLC price; strong magnet prioritizes the nearest high or low.

 Screenshots